robrichard/graphql-spec/spec/Section 6 -- Execution.md

 ExecuteSelectionSet(selectionSet, objectType, objectValue, variableValues, subsequentPayloads, parentPath):

   * If {subsequentPayloads} is not provided, initialize it to the empty set.
-  * If {parentPath} is not provided, initialize it to an emtpy list.
+  * If {parentPath} is not provided, initialize it to an empty list.
   * Let {groupedFieldSet} be the result of {CollectFields(objectType, objectValue, selectionSet, variableValues, subsequentPayloads, parentPath)}.
   * Initialize {resultMap} to an empty ordered map.